markyoder/wasp_clone/wasphive/README.md

 ### DecreaseOver Details and Examples

 The ***Decrease Over*** rule must contain a required modifier flag that occurs as a parenthetical identifier and indicates the monotonicity.
 The flag must either be `Strict`, meaning that the values must be strictly decreasing in the order that they are read (no two values are the same), or `Mono`, meaning that multiple value are allowed to be the same as long as they never increase.
-For example *7 6 5 5 4 3* would pass a `Mono` check, but fail a `Strict` check due to two value being the same.
+For example *7 6 5 5 4 3* would pass a `Mono` check but would fail a `Strict` check due to two of the values being the same.
 This rule also contains a context path that describes the relative ancestry in the input hierarchy under which the values must decrease.
-For a simple array, this will usually be "**..**".
-However, it may go back further in lineage if needed (e.g. "**../../..**").
+For a simple array, this will usually be "**..**" but may go back further in lineage if needed (e.g., "**../../..**").

 Schema example:
 ```javascript